scott813813/MechFinal/README.md

 with the provided thermal camera).

 ![My Image](docs/Task_Diagram.jpg) <br>
-The task diagram for the dueling robot, the frequency each task is set to run at is currently being decided.
+The task diagram for the dueling robot.

 ### Results
 After creating our mechanical design and troubleshooting our software and code, we